Hottinguer coal mine: After the mine

 Heritage interest in this tower is not new.
 At the end of the 19th century, this mine, considered unique in France, was already welcoming many visitors.
 In 1893, members of the Société de l'industrie minérale de France held their annual congress in Burgundy, and the only visit to a historic site was to the Hottinguer coal mine.

 The mine and its buildings, interesting enough, were also the subject of memoirs written by students at the École nationale supérieure des mines de Paris.
 Awareness of the heritage value of the Hottinguer mine outside the Épinac basin dates back to the 1980s.
 A seminal work on industrial archaeology in France, published by Robert Laffont, contains important developments on the unique character of this building.
 CILAC, France's leading association for the conservation and promotion of industrial heritage, published an article on the mine in its early reviews.
 In 2004, CILAC members visited the Hottinguer mine during a symposium in Le Creusot to celebrate the association's 25th anniversary.

 The book "Les Routes de l'énergie, Épinac, Autun, Morvan", written by Jean-Philippe Passaqui, professor at the Lycée Militaire and Doctor of History, and Dominique Chabard, curator at the Muséum d'Histoire Naturelle d'Autun, focuses on coal mining in Épinac, and in particular the Hottinguer mine.

-It's worth remembering that when the mines closed, there was considerable destruction of the installations, but the buildings of the Hottinguer shaft did not suffer this fate, having been bought up by a painting company.
-They are therefore one of the most important testimonies to our industrial heritage, having come down to us in a fairly good state of preservation (according to specialists in the preservation of industrial sites).
+Following the closure of the mines, many of the associated installations were dismantled or destroyed.
+However, the buildings of the Hottinguer shaft were preserved after being acquired by a painting company.
+As a result, they remain an important example of industrial heritage and are preserved in relatively good condition, according to specialists in industrial site conservation.
 It was listed as a historic monument on November 26, 1992.

 View of the Hottinguer mine tower in 2010.

 Another view of the Hottinguer mine.

 Ancien laboratoire de peinture attenant à la tour.